NORTHWEST TERRITORIES

 (1825 - 1826), Fort Franklin (Déline)

 A Hudson's Bay Co. winter post and staging area for John Franklin's second Arctic Land Expedition.
-The original fort site was excavated by the Prince of Wales Northern Heritage Centre in 1987.
+This site was excavated by the Prince of Wales Northern Heritage Centre in 1987.
 No above ground remains.
-The town was renamed in 1993.
 See also Northern Vignettes from Prince of Wales Northern Heritage Centre

 A North West Co. trade post was originally located nearby in 1805.